thruster-rs/Thruster/README.md

 ## Intuitive

-Based on frameworks like Koa, and Express, Fanta aims to be a pleasure to develop with.
+Based on frameworks like Koa and Express, Fanta aims to be a pleasure to develop with.

 ## Getting Started